preetinder-01/placement-prep/README.md

 ### This repository includes all the dsa question im gonna do on  gfg and  leetcode, along wiht commented explanation.

-#### to kee the record of all problems and check for consistency using github commits
+#### To keep the record of all problems and check for consistency using github commits